rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 ## Changes in draft-mahy-vcon-mimi-messages-02

-- adjust to make consisten with new syntax of MIMI content (add salt, removed lastSeen, in_reply_to is just a message id, expires is an object to handle relative expiration, added mimi_extensions).
+- adjust to make consistent with new syntax of MIMI content (add salt, removed lastSeen, in_reply_to is just a message id, expires is an object to handle relative expiration, added mimi_extensions).
 - use a different field from content_hash when attaching an ExternalPart that did not have a hash in the MIMI message.
 - allow the parties list of 0 to indicate sending to every active participant in the room.
 - added a description of using party_history to track changes to the participant list.